-Acle Primary School is fully committed to safeguarding and promoting the safety and welfare of children at all times.
+Acle Primary Academy is fully committed to safeguarding and promoting the safety and welfare of children at all times.
 We expect all staff, governors and volunteers to share this commitment, and training, monitoring and reporting procedures are in place to ensure this commitment is realised.

 We aim to provide a safe environment that is conducive to learning.
 We also aim to identify children who are suffering or likely to suffer significant harm, and take appropriate steps to keep them safe in school and at home when required.

 As part of our duty to provide a safe and secure environment for our children and to promote the welfare of our pupils, all visitors to the school are required to report to the school office first, for security reasons.